-Are you passionate about studying Engineering in Canada but don’t know the school to apply to in Canada?
+Are you passionate about studying Engineering in Canada but do not know the best engineering schools in Canada to apply to?

 Located in Calgary’s city is the Schulich School of Engineering at the University of Calgary, Alberta’s “engineering capital of Canada.”

-The Faculty are offering eight undergraduate degree programs and 24 graduate programs.
-Students have the choice to go after extremely distinctive concentrations in subjects like Mechatronics, Petroleum Engineering, chemical engineering, and the choice to minor in these fields of study is also offered.
+Furthermore, the Faculty offers eight undergraduate degree programs and 24 graduate programs.
+Students have the choice to go after extremely distinctive concentrations in subjects like Mechatronics, Petroleum Engineering, chemical engineering.
+Also, they have the choice to minors in these fields of study.

-Bringing in more international students is the school focus, and its goal is to bring in more female students and have a faculty that exceeds the national average.
+Bringing in more international students is the school’s focus.
+That is in addition to bringing in more female students, making it a faculty that exceeds the national average.
 In Western Canada, the school vaunts the largest internship program of its kind.

-Located in London’s e suburban city in Ontario’s province is the University of Western Ontario (UWO), also known as Western University.
-It is one of Canada’s best research universities in neuroscience, health sciences, wind engineering, and lots more.
+This is one of the best engineering schools in Canada.
+It is located in London’s suburban city in Ontario’s province is the University of Western Ontario (UWO), also known as Western University.
+What’s more, it is one of Canada’s best research universities in neuroscience, health sciences, wind engineering, and lots more.

-The above implies that in just one year after completing a bachelor’s in Waterloo, students can complete a master of Engineering science degree.
+The above implies that in just one year after completing a bachelor’s in Waterloo, students can complete a master of engineering science degree at the university.

-Students from over 100 countries globally are attracted to Queen’s University, and in the graduate student community, international students make up 25%.
+As one of the best engineering schools in Canada, students from over 100 countries globally are attracted to Queen’s University.
+Along with the graduate student community, international students make up 25%.

-McMaster University stands based in Hamilton, Ontario, Canada.
-It has 25,404 students on it.
-The University is ranked number eight among other global rankings in the QS subject rankings as a study destination for engineering and technology this year.
-McMaster’s Faculty of Engineering is vast!!
+McMaster University is in Hamilton, Ontario, Canada.
+Moreover, it has 25,404 students.
+The University ranks number eight among other global rankings in the QS subject rankings as a study destination for engineering and technology in 2021.
+Technically speaking, McMaster’s Faculty of Engineering is vast.

-Mcmaster is home to the School of Engineering and Applied Sciences, which is made up of seven world-class core departments and an extensive engineering array.
-The Faculty of Engineering is so large that it is broken into two schools — the School of Engineering Practice and Technology (W Booth) and the McMaster School of Biomedical Engineering.
-The University has offered ground-breaking engineering education and experiences to its students for more than a century.
-Both schools’ main aim is to provide students with research-based, student-centred learning to aid in different careers.
+Further, McMaster is home to the School of Engineering and Applied Sciences, which consists of seven world-class core departments and an extensive engineering array.
+The Faculty of Engineering is so large that it is broken into two schools.
+That is, the School of Engineering Practice and Technology (W Booth) and the McMaster School of Biomedical Engineering.
+In addition, the University offers ground-breaking engineering education and experiences to its students for more than a century.
+The bottom line, both schools’ main aim is to provide students with research-based, student-centered learning to aid in different careers.

 WATCH THIS!
 Top 10 Canadian University to Study Engineering in 2021